dmbarbour/glas/docs/GlasDesign.md

 ## Types

 Glas requires a simple stack arity check, i.e. to ensure that loops have invariant stack size, and that conditionals have the same stack size on every branch.
-This check is easy to evaluate and simplifies a few optimizations, but we could do a lot more.
+This check is easy to evaluate and simplifies a few optimizations.
+But we can do a lot more.

 Desired Structural Properties: